-Professor Greg Wallace teaches constitutional law with an emphasis on free speech, church and state, right to arms, and constitutional interpretation.
+Professor Greg Wallace joined the Campbell Law faculty in 1995.
+He teaches constitutional law with an emphasis on religious freedom, the right to arms, free speech, and constitutional interpretation.

 He received the LL.M. and S.J.D. degrees from the University of Virginia School of Law.
 His doctoral dissertation was entitled “Higher Call: Foundations of Religious Freedom in American Constitutionalism.”
-He received his J.D. degree with high honors from the University of Arkansas-Little Rock School of Law, where he graduated first in his class, was editor-in-chief of the law review, and won a national moot court competition.
-He also obtained an M.A. degree with honors from Dallas Theological Seminary.
+He received his J.D. degree with high honors from the University of Arkansas at Little Rock School of Law.
+He also has an M.A. degree with honors from Dallas Theological Seminary.

 He enjoys recreational and competitive shooting, nature photography, and following the Carolina Hurricanes.
 He and his family worship at Triangle Community Church, where he leads a community group.